macros you may find here on the Toolbox for WordPerfect site are already compiled and functioning (see Downloading and

 Then click on Edit, Paste Special,

-without any extraneous formatting or other unwanted codes.
+the copied material without any extraneous formatting or other unwanted codes.

-Format codes are "binary codes" and, unlike the
+However, format codes are "binary codes" and, unlike the

 programs -- do not recognize WordPerfect format codes.

-Most authors typically work around
+Hence, most authors typically work around

-this limitation by using plain text characters as a "placeholder"
+newsgroup by using plain text characters as a "placeholder"

 ☼ The solution: